-It is important to understand that to complete the Post install configuration we require an Adobe Sign paid or trial account.
-Obtaining a paid account can be done by the client’s IT department, for Adobe Sign plans and pricing, check the following link https://acrobat.adobe.com/ca/en/sign/pricing/plans.html.
+It is important to understand that we require an Adobe Sign paid or trial account to complete the Post-install configuration.
+Obtaining a paid account can be done by the client’s IT department; for Adobe Sign plans and pricing, check the following link https://acrobat.adobe.com/ca/en/sign/pricing/plans.html.

-However, for this post scope, to obtain Adobe Sign trial directly from Dynamics 365 app, from the “Admin Settings” page, where we are supposed to include the Adobe Sign integration key if we have a paid Adobe Sign account, we can claim a free 30 days trial from the link https://esign.adobe.com/adobe-sign-microsoft-dynamics-trial-registration.html?ref=msappsource.
+However, for this post scope, to obtain Adobe Sign trial directly from the Dynamics 365 app, from the “Admin Settings” page, we are supposed to include the Adobe Sign integration key.
+If we have a paid Adobe Sign account, we can claim a free 30 days trial from the link https://esign.adobe.com/adobe-sign-microsoft-dynamics-trial-registration.html?ref=msappsource.

 Sign up for a free 30 days

-To be able to test Adobe Sign with Dynamics 365, we will have to sign up for Adobe Sign trial account.
-Using the 30 days free trial, we will get an instant trial account.
+To be able to test Adobe Sign with Dynamics 365, we will have to sign up for an Adobe Sign trial account.
+Using the 30 day free trial, we will get an instant trial account.